pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 You can export a list of sites to CSV.
 Data in the CSV file includes Site Name, date created, owner, upstream, plan and status.

-To export a list of files:
+To export a list of sites:

 1. On the **Sites** tab, find and select the files you wish to include in the list, or select the checkbox at the top of the list to select all sites.

-1.Click **More Actions**, then **Export as CSV**.
+1. Click **More Actions**, then **Export as CSV**.
 A file is generated and downloaded to your browser’s download location.

 ### Change Site Ownership